raako71/hypa.space/README.md

 * Delete product, and update user category tree accordingly etc.

+* resize L image on upload.
+Use JPG compression.

 29 Apr:
 Load New product correctly.
-Basic product page.
+Product page with images.

 28 Apr:
 Title for ProdBox is product link.